By: M Selvarasu, LEAD consultancy & Engineering Services(India)Pvt.Ltd

-Far more than an aesthetic cover, Green façade plays a major role in reducing building energy consumption and improve occupants’ comfort and well-being.
+Far more than an aesthetic cover, a Green façade plays a major role in reducing building energy consumption and improving occupants’ comfort and well-being.
 This makes sense in the construction industry to look at more holistic approach when it comes to Green façade design and deployment.
-A thoughtful façade can meet high expectation of performance for evolving green construction industry, owners and occupants.
+A thoughtful façade can meet high expectation of performance for the evolving green construction industry, owners and occupants.
 But equally important is to know what factors contribute to the façade design.

-Façade can typically influence the building energy consumption and the human interaction with the environment.
-As depicted in the flow chart, façade has to be designed keeping in both human comfort and the influence of the energy consumption.
+Façade can typically influence the building energy consumption and human interaction with the environment.
+As depicted in the flow chart, the façade has to be designed keeping in both human comfort and the influence of the energy consumption.

 Green Façade can play a role in influencing interior lighting design and air conditioning load.

 The main energy guzzler can be tamed with a good façade design.
-The conduction heat gain analysis of different façade components enables us to know the best combination of the materials that can bring in less heat into the building.
-Sun path analysis, shading analysis and orientation determines the amount of heat getting into the building.
+The conduction heat gain analysis of different façade components enables us to know the best combination of materials that can bring less heat into the building.
+Sun path analysis, shading analysis and orientation determine the amount of heat getting into the building.
 Further, the neighbouring buildings and permanent structures also play a role in façade design.

-Building Façade LPD | ||||
+Building Façade LPD

-Zone 0 | Zone 1 | Zone 2 | Zone 3 | Zone 4 |
+Zone 0 Zone 1 Zone 2 Zone 3 Zone 4

-No allowance | No allowance | 0.1 W/ft2 for each illuminated wall or surface or 2.5 W/lin.foot for each illuminated wall or surface length | 0.15 W/ft2 for each illuminated wall or surface or 3.75 W/lin.foot for each illuminated wall or surface length | 0.2 W/ft2 for each illuminated wall or surface or 5 W/lin.foot for each illuminated wall or surface length |
+No allowance No allowance 0.1 W/ft2 for each illuminated wall or surface or 2.5 W/lin.foot for each illuminated wall or surface length 0.15 W/ft2 for each illuminated wall or surface or 3.75 W/lin.foot for each illuminated wall or surface length 0.2 W/ft2 for each illuminated wall or surface or 5 W/lin.foot for each illuminated wall or surface length

-Lighting Zone | Description |
+Lighting Zone Description

-1 | Developed areas of national parks, state parks, forest land and rural areas |
+1 Developed areas of national parks, state parks, forest land and rural areas

-2 | Areas predominantly consisting of residential zoning, neighbourhood business districts, light industrial with limited nighttime use and residential mixed use areas |
+2 Areas predominantly consisting of residential zoning, neighbourhood business districts, light industrial with limited nighttime use and residential mixed-use areas

-3 | All other areas |
+3 All other areas

-4 | High-activity commercial districts in major metropolitan areas as designated by the local jurisdiction |
+4 High-activity commercial districts in major metropolitan areas as designated by the local jurisdiction

 All building facade and landscape lighting shall be automatically shut off between midnight and 6 a.m.
 LPD should maintained below the LPD prescribed by ASHRAE 90.1 2010